Tractable Resource Management with Uplink Decoupled Millimeter-Wave Overlay in Ultra-Dense Cellular Networks: Uplink/Downlink Resource Management in Millimeter-Wave Uplink Decoupled Ultra-Dense Cellular Networks

-where the the superscript $c$ is a complement set operation.
-By definition, all $\lambdahM$'s belonging to $\mathcal{C}_H$ are larger than the values belonging to $\mathcal{C}_L$.
-These subdivided regions differentiate the optimal mm-$\mu$W resource allocations for \textsf{P1} as below. \begin{proposition} \emph{(Optimal mm-$\mu$W UL Resource Allocations)} For a mm-$\mu$W UDN, optimal UL allocations $\(\beta_m^*, \beta_\mu^*\)$ are:
+The optimal mm-$\mu$W resource allocations for \textsf{P1} are given as below. \begin{proposition} \emph{(Optimal mm-$\mu$W UL Resource Allocations)} In a $\mu$W UDN, optimal mm-$\mu$W UL allocations $\(\beta_m^*, \beta_\mu^*\)$ are given as follows. \begin{itemize} \item For $\lambdahM < 1$,